dotnet/templating/docs/Conditions.md

 ## Conditional Parameters

 [Parameter symbols in template](Reference-for-template.json.md#parameter-symbol) can be specified together with optional conditions:
-* [`Enabled Condition`](Reference-for-template.json.md#enabledCondition) - overwritting presence of input parameter.
-If condition is specified and evaluates to false, passed parameter value (if any) is ignored and processing works as if it was not specified.
+* [`Is Enabled Condition`](Reference-for-template.json.md#isEnabledCondition) - overwritting presence of input parameter.
+If condition is specified and evaluates to false, passed parameter value (if any) is ignored and processing works as if the symbol would not exist.
 This includes application of [default values](Reference-for-template.json.md#default), [verification of mandatory parameters](Reference-for-template.json.md#isRequired), [conditional processing of sources](Conditional-processing-and-comment-syntax.md) and [replacements](Reference-for-template.json.md#replaces).
-* [`Required Condition`](Reference-for-template.json.md#requiredCondition) - dictates if parameter is mandatory or optional.
+* [`Is Required Condition`](Reference-for-template.json.md#isRequiredCondition) - dictates if parameter is mandatory or optional.
 After evaluation the behavior is identical as for the [`isRequired`](Reference-for-template.json.md#isRequired) config.

 ### Evaluation